nsmccandlish/reverse-interview/README.md

 - Are you profitable?
   - If not, how long is your runway?
+  - How many customers do you have? (average customer tenure?)
 - What is the company's growth plan for the next 1 year?
 5 years?
 - What are the big challenges you see coming up?
 - What have you identified as your competitive advantage?